-South Africa’s third largest mobile network, Cell C, says that local regulation of over-the-top (OTT) services like WhatsApp could harm the industry and consumers.
+South Africa’s third largest mobile network, Cell C, says local regulation of over-the-top (OTT) services like WhatsApp could harm the industry and consumers.

 OTT services – from WhatsApp to Skype and Google Hangouts – allow users to make messages and calls over data networks – typically at lower costs than traditional telephone calls or SMS.